develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 just because, well, actually, why?
 Because it is just too obvious, self-evident and simple!

 So let me add another principle to the mix.
-To me it comes as self-evident that the most obvious solution is usually the best solution, and as a bonus it's also usually the simplest solution.
+To me it comes as a matter of course that the most obvious solution is usually the best solution, and as a bonus it's also usually the simplest solution.
 How about you?